mryt66/Cats-dogs/README.md

 To know if your .wav file sounds more like a cat or dog, put into src folder file named 'Your_file.wav'.

-With 98 different records for each dog and cat classifier had around 83% accuracy
+With 98 different records for each dog and cat classifier has approximately 83% accuracy

-Data included in cats&dogs .wav, cut and based on: https://www.kaggle.com/code/gauravduttakiit/yamnet-audio-cats-and-dogs
+Data included in Cats&Dogs .wav, cut and based on: https://www.kaggle.com/code/gauravduttakiit/yamnet-audio-cats-and-dogs